Tessa Jowell: London 2012 Olympics

 Jowell was in charge of London's successful bid to host the 2012 Olympics.
 She came up with the idea in 2002, during her time as Culture Secretary, when she said there was very little support from within the Cabinet, with many colleagues thinking that Paris' bid would win.
 Jowell convinced the Government to support the bid, however, and went ahead with it.
 In 2004, she launched the bid and, when the Games were awarded to London, she was appointed Olympics Minister (in addition to her responsibilities as Culture Secretary), and held full ministerial responsibility for the bid from 2006.
 Despite being moved from the Department for Culture, Media and Sport in 2007, she retained her position as Olympics Minister throughout Labour's time in office.

 Following the general election of May 2010, at which Labour lost power, she became Shadow Olympics Minister.
 She remained on the 2012 Olympics Organising Committee, with Lord Coe and Jeremy Hunt.
-She was appointed Deputy mayor of the Olympics Village, being responsible for making the Olympics take place.
+She was appointed Deputy mayor of the Olympic Village, being responsible for making the Olympics take place.
 She resigned her role as Shadow Minister for the Olympics in September 2012, and returned to the House of Commons backbenches.

 After the House of Commons

 In November 2013, Jowell announced that she would not contest the next general election.

-In May 2015, she launched her campaign to be selected as the Labour Party's official candidate in the 2016 election for Mayor of London.
+In May 2015, she launched her campaign to be selected as the Labour Party's official candidate in the 2016 London mayoral election.
 Six candidates stood for selection and in September the process concluded with her coming second to Sadiq Khan.

 She was nominated for life peerage in the 2015 Dissolution Honours by the Labour leader.
 She was raised to the peerage as Baroness Jowell, of Brixton in the London Borough of Lambeth, on 27 October 2015.

 In January 2018, Jowell got a standing ovation in the House of Lords for a speech.
 She began by speaking of how she came to be diagnosed with an extremely lethal form of brain cancer called glioblastoma multiforme.
 She went on to advocate making more cancer treatments available in the NHS.
 She said, "In the end, what gives a life meaning is not only how it is lived, but how it draws to a close.
 I hope that this debate will give hope to other cancer patients, like me, so that we can live well together with cancer, not just dying of it.
 All of us, for longer."